JoshDSommer/nativescript-slides/README.md

 the `<Slides:SlideContainer>` element also has a property called `loop` which is a boolean value and if set to true will cause the slide to be an endless loop.
 The suggested use case would be for a Image Carousel or something of that nature.

+#### Android Optional Attribute
+- `AndroidTransparentStatusBar`: boolean - If true, the Android status  bar will be transparent on devices that support it.
+Typically this is API >=21 (Lollipop).

 ###Plugin Development Work Flow:

 * Clone repository to your machine.